Search

 Talk to a Thrivent financial advisor

-Remaining invested—even during rocky times—can be one of the most effective ways to build your wealth over time.
+Remaining invested, even during rocky times, can be one of the most effective ways to build your wealth over time.
 This strategy allows you to benefit from compounding, where your investments generate their own earnings.
 The longer you're invested, the more compounding works in your favor.
-But compounding requires consistency, and interruptions, like pulling out of the market, disrupt its potential.
+But compounding requires consistency.
+Interruptions, like pulling out of the stock market, disrupt its potential.

 Additionally, the stock market has a strong historical track record of recovery.
 While no one can guarantee future results, past bear markets historically have been followed by bull markets, often when investors least expect it.
 Staying the course keeps you positioned to participate in those rebounds.
 And if you're regularly contributing to your portfolio during downturns, you're essentially buying shares at a discount—another benefit that can pay off when the market eventually rises.